soerenml/agent/src/prompts/financial_analyst.md

 ### Technical Indicators
 - **Moving Averages (MA)**: Compare the 50-day and 200-day moving averages to assess momentum.
-- **Relative strength Index**: RSI above 70 suggests overbought, below 30 suggests oversold.
+- **Relative strength Index**: RSI above 70 suggests overbought, below 30 suggests oversold. relative_strength_index_RSI is the variable for the RSI in the data.
+Use this to conduct your analysis.

 - **MACD**: Moving Average Convergence Divergence (MACD) to assess momentum changes and potential trend reversals.
   - MACD Line = (12-day EMA) - (26-day EMA)
   - Signal Line = 9-day EMA of the MACD Line